-Here are ten tricked-out pistols you wish you owned, because they’re awesome.
+Here are 10 tricked-out custom pistols you wish you owned, because they're awesome.

 10. Colt Special Combat Government

 The Colt Special Combat Government series are about as good as 1911 pistols can get, and are in fact a better value than many other 1911 pistols.
 They're handcrafted, just like the STI and Wilson Combat pistols that command more in sticker, and they come with almost all the refinements possible in a Colt 1911.

 The Special Combat Government series uses the Series 80 firing mechanism and comes with Colt's National Match barrel.
 Other refinements include ambidextrous thumb safeties, beavertail grip safety, bobbed hammer, Novak front and rear night sights, high-impact ergonomic grips, and a flared ejection port.
 One can choose between hard chrome (stainless) or blued steel finish.

 List price, regardless of model, is $2,099, and you can choose between .45 ACP and .38 Super calibers.
 Either way, it's a match-ready 1911 for less than you can often expect to pay for a high-end model of John Moses Browning's most famous creation.

 Next in this rundown of tricked-out pistols: the Tanfoglio Witness Match Extreme.
 It's the highest level of refinement for the Tanfoglio Witness.

 The Witness Match Extreme adds every bell and whistle possible.
 The gun comes tuned by Tanfoglio's custom gun shop in Italy, and nearly every single component is upgraded to match grade.
 It comes with a 6-inch barrel length, stainless frame and blued slide, suitable for use as a range gun, implement of home defense, competition gun and hunting pistol all in one.
 It even comes pre-tapped for optics.